ayamada/seon2js/seon/README.md

 ## TODO

-- Writer function will provide in future, but not now.
+- Writer function will be provide in future, but not now.

 ## ChangeLog

+- 1.0.0: 20240103
+    - Breaking changes: `npx seon2json` mangles symbols and keywords now (for example: `{:foo-bar?
+1}` -> `{"isFooBar": 1}`) If you don't want this, you should use string literal (for example: `{"foo-bar?"
+1}` -> `{"foo-bar?": 1}`)
+    - Migrate `seon/mangle` module from seon2js
+    - Hide error stacktrace of `npx seon2json`, and display error stacktrace by `--show-error-stacktrace` option
+    - Display line number in message of object literal errors

 - 0.4.3: 20231231
     - Change order of arguments of `sym.sk2stringUnchecked`